Country. Culture. Connection

 Immerse yourself in the creative and cultural heartbeat of the Dandenong Ranges.

-ngurrak barring is 39km of interconnected trails through towering forests and vibrant villages.
+ngurrak barring is 39 km of interconnected trails through towering forests and vibrant villages.
 You’ll discover artworks and experiences connecting a rich creative heritage to a thriving contemporary culture.

 ngurrak barring takes you on a journey unlike any other.